Contexter/FountainAI/openAPI/o1-preview-FountainAI-system-description/Official FountainAI System Description and Implementation Plan.md

 ## System Overview

-**FountainAI** is designed to manage screenplay elements such as scripts, characters, actions, spoken words, sessions, context, and the logical flow of stories.
+**FountainAI** is designed to manage story elements such as scripts, characters, actions, spoken words, sessions, context, and the logical flow of stories.
 The system comprises several components:

 1. **Independent Microservices**: Five FastAPI applications, each handling specific aspects of screenplay management.
 2. **Kong API Gateway**: Routes requests to the appropriate microservices and manages API features like authentication and rate limiting.